 Reprexain Side Effects

-Note: This document contains side effect information about hydrocodone / ibuprofen.
-Some of the dosage forms listed on this page may not apply to the brand name Reprexain.
+Note: This page contains side effects data for the generic drug hydrocodone / ibuprofen.
+It is possible that some of the dosage forms included below may not apply to the brand name Reprexain.

 For the Consumer

 As well as its needed effects, hydrocodone / ibuprofen may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking hydrocodone / ibuprofen, check with your doctor immediately:Less common or rare:

 - Bloody stools

 - burning feeling in the chest or stomach

 - changes in facial skin color